© 1997-2014 Jerry Emanuelson

 There are large differences among individuals with needle phobia.
 Those who have studied needle phobia express the categories of needle phobia differently.
 For purposes of this page, needle phobia can be put into four broad categories:

-(1) The type of needle phobia described in Dr. Hamilton's article is characterized by the vasovagal reflex reaction, a frightening reaction which includes plunging blood pressure and (often) loss of consciousness.
+(1) The type of needle phobia described in Dr. Hamilton's article is characterized by the vasovagal reflex reaction, a frightening reaction which includes plunging blood pressure and (often) loss of consciousness and (sometimes) convulsions.
 This reaction generally occurs only after the onset of puberty, and is more common in men than women.
+Most estimates have been that 3.5 to 5 percent of the population suffers from this condition.
+It is likely that the percentage is far higher since vasovagal needle phobics tend to avoid all contact with the medical profession more than any other type of needle phobic, even when faced with death.
+Therefore, there is little opportunity for an accurate count of vasovagal needle phobics.

 (2) It is very common for young children to be afraid of needles.
 Many children will simply "outgrow" their fear, but others will become adult needle phobics.
 Children who are needle phobic can be administered topical EMLA cream or iontophoresis or the Synera/Rapydan patch (see below).
 The Buzzy device, described below, is also extremely helpful for children, especially for routine injections.
-Forcing needle phobic children to undergo needle procedures without the treatments described below will only increase the chances that they will become severe needle phobics and avoid medical care as adults.
+Forcing needle phobic children to undergo needle procedures without the treatments described below will greatly increase the chances that they will become severe needle phobics and avoid medical care as adults.
 There is evidence that the prevalence of needle phobia is growing dramatically as more vaccines are available for important diseases, but these vaccines continue to be administered to children without any kind of pain mitigation.
+Children have a much greater sensitivity to needle pain than adults.

 (3) Some needle phobics have an acute sensitivity to pain.
 Needle procedures that are painless to most people cause considerable physical pain to these needle phobics, especially when a needle enters their vein.
 The use of one of the iontophoresis units described below may greatly improve the lives of these individuals (although most patients find the currently-available general-purpose iontophoresis units very difficult to use for this purpose).
 It is very unfortunate that the special purpose iontophoresis units that were designed for needle phobia are no longer available.
 The Synera/Rapydan patch may be very useful to some individuals in this category, especially since most of these individuals experience great pain during intravenous procedures.
 Intravenous procedures are an area where the Synera/Rapydan patch is most effective.

-About 80 percent of needle phobics have a first-degree relative (parent, child or sibling) with needle phobia.
-This is evidence that needle phobia has a genetic component.
-It is a genetic trait that had survival value for humans prior to the 20th century.
+About 80 percent of vasovagal (fainting) needle phobics have a first-degree relative (parent, child or sibling) with needle phobia.
+This is evidence that this type of needle phobia has a genetic component.
+Vasovagal needle phobia is a genetic trait that had survival value for humans prior to the 20th century.
 Before modern medicine, an individual with an inordinate fear of being stuck with a fang, a thorn or a knife was less likely to die in accidents or in encounters with hostile animals or men.
 Prior to the 20th century, even an otherwise non-fatal puncture wound had a reasonable chance of causing a fatal infection.
 This trait that had positive survival value prior to the 20th century now has a negative survival value since it shuts its victims off from many of the benefits of 21st-century medicine.

 Distraction of children during needle procedures is a good thing, but trickery is not.